PouyaPouryaie/springboot-kafka/kafka-guideline.md

         1. `Auto-commit`, 2. `After-processing`, 3. `Manual`
     - Several ack modes available that we can configure:

-        1. AckMode.RECORD: In this after-processing mode, the consumer sends an acknowledgment for each message it processes.
+        1. `AckMode.RECORD`: In this after-processing mode, the consumer sends an acknowledgment for each message it processes, whether it was successful or failed.
-        2. AckMode.BATCH: In this manual mode, the consumer sends an acknowledgment for a batch of messages, rather than for each message.
+        2. `AckMode.BATCH`: In this manual mode, the consumer sends an acknowledgment for a batch of messages, rather than for each message.
-        3. AckMode.COUNT: In this manual mode, the consumer sends an acknowledgment after it has processed a specific number of messages.
+        3. `AckMode.COUNT`: In this manual mode, the consumer sends an acknowledgment after it has processed a specific number of messages.
-        4. AckMode.MANUAL: In this manual mode, the consumer doesn’t send an acknowledgment for the messages it processes.
+        4. `AckMode.MANUA`L: In this manual mode, the consumer doesn’t send an acknowledgment for the messages it processes.
-        5. AckMode.TIME: In this manual mode, the consumer sends an acknowledgment after a certain amount of time has passed.
+        5. `AckMode.TIME`: In this manual mode, the consumer sends an acknowledgment after a certain amount of time has passed.
+        6. `AckMode.MANUAL_IMMEDIATE`: Like MANUAL, but commits immediately instead of waiting for the listener to finish.
     ```Java
         @Bean
         public ConcurrentKafkaListenerContainerFactory<String, Object> greetingKafkaListenerContainerFactory() {